 What I am seeking is a refund of the $169.49 to my credit card and for someone to review this hotels' after hours policy and roach problem.
 It's amazing to me that I've had to spend so much time seeking the return of my money for a room I never stayed in when I have to deal with the possibility of my Niece and her unborn baby both dying.
 Unbelievable!

 Thank you for your time and for listening to me.

-Review about: Intown Suites Room.
+Product or Service Mentioned: Intown Suites Room.

 Monetary Loss: $169.